British Rail Class 321: Class 321/4

-In October 1988 a second batch of 30 was ordered.
-It was intended that 25 be used on Great Eastern Main Line services and five on West Coast Main Line services, but in the event all were delivered to Bletchley TMD for use on the latter.
+In October 1988, a second batch of 30 was ordered.
+It was intended that 25 be used on Great Eastern Main Line services and five on West Coast Main Line services, but, in the event, all were delivered to Bletchley TMD for use on the latter.
 A further 18 followed.
 Units were numbered 321401–321448.
 The first was delivered in July 1989.
+As with subclass /3 units, the DTSO vehicles were equipped with a parcels area indicated by suffixing a P to the unit number.